icapistrano/openrent-map-demo/README.md

 ## ✅ Solution Overview

+The goal is to allow users to support faster discovery and decision-making without taking users away from the map.
 This prototype includes:

 - **Interactive map pins** with hover and click states
-- **Quick-view property cards** displayed directly on the map
+- **Property preview cards** displayed directly on the map
 - A simple **search** to filter property listings

-The goal is to allow users to:
-> The goal is to support faster discovery and decision-making without taking users away from the map.

-## ⏱ Time Constraints & Scope Decisions
+## ⏰ Time Constraints & Scope Decisions

 Due to the limited timeframe, I deliberately focused on:
 - Map interaction
-- Quick-view preview behavior
+- Quick preview behavior
 - Search and filtering experience

 Rather than rebuilding the full list view, the emphasis was placed on solving the **core interaction friction** between pin selection and property discovery.